Netatwork-de/gulp-i18n-extract/README.md

 - `markUpdates` : boolean = `true`

-	If an extracted value has been changes or added, it will be marked with `"needsUpdate":true` .
+	If an extracted value has been changed or added, it will be marked with `"needsUpdate":true` .

 - `defaultLanguages` : string[] = `["de"]`